GKE Security – Workload Identity, RBAC & Hardening

 • A policy model that lets you describe the constraints under which images can be deployed

-• An attestation model that lets you define trusted authorities who can attest or verify that required processes in your environment have completed before deployment
+• An attestation model that lets you define trusted authorities who can attest or verify that required processes have completed before deployment

 • A deploy-time enforcer that prevents images that violate the policy from being deployed